 Estimated Cost: $3,600

-Instructor: Michael Kozuh
+Instructor: Mike Kozuh

 This 14-day trip immerses you in Cuba’s extraordinary culture, history, and social life.
 Our itinerary will move us from the cobble-stoned streets of Old Havana to the rich farmlands of tobacco country and the architectural gems of the island’s central provinces.
 Along our route, we will stay with local families, visit schools and medical facilities, cook Cuban cuisine, spend the day on a farm, dance salsa, walk in Hemingway’s footsteps, and engage with leaders in the fields of history, politics, economics, and the arts, to name but a few activities.
 Students will emerge from this trip with a uniquely personal knowledge of one of the world’s most fascinating countries.

 This course is intended to give students a general understanding of the potential impacts of climate change on Panama´s water resources.
 Through a mix of lectures, hands-on laboratory exercises and field trips, students will explore direct and indirect effects of a changing climate on water resources management.
 Throughout the course, students will learn to use technologies and to apply cutting-edge research methodologies for the analysis and monitoring of natural and human systems affected by climate change. *Partnering with the Honors College

 Study and explore Germanyís economic, political, and social environment while visiting the famed cities of Munich, Mainz, Dresden and Nuremberg.
 Experience a Rhine River Cruise, the UNESCO World Cultural Heritage Site Wurzburg Palace with itís Tiepolo frescoes, the Bamberg Cathedral, the Nuremberg Castle, St. Jakob’s Church, BMW World, Dachau Concentration Camp Memorial Site, and Neuschwanstein Castle as part of your Germany Study & Travel course.